For those who are done with shallow answers

 Right and wrong that feel real

-If moral truths are more than shifting opinions, many argue they point to a moral reality deeper than human minds – a good source or lawgiver.
+Some actions feel not just disliked, but truly wrong.
+If moral truths are more than shifting opinion, they may point to a moral structure deeper than human preference.

 Suffering that feels pointless